urbantumbleweed/mini-chat/README.md

 The purpose of this Mini Project is to get you used to using jQuery with React's life cycle events to make Ajax requests as well as checking and verifying your props with ```propTypes``` and ```getDefaultProps```.
 We'll be making a very basic Chatroom app shown here.
 (TODO URL HERE).

 ###Step 1: Create the Structure for Your Application
-* Rather than have you start form scratch, go ahead and fork/clone this repo.
+* Rather than have you start from scratch, go ahead and fork/clone this repo.

-You'll notice a the skeleton of this project is consistant with what we've used before.
+You'll notice a the skeleton of this project is consistent with what we've used before.

 You're also given 3 components to work with.
 They are -
   - App.js: This component is mostly just a bootstrap wrapper around ```AddChat``` and ```ChatList```. and it's in this file where we'll use ```React.render``` to render our component.